Stones Corner Precinct - Hanlon Park project

 |Project outcomes||Transform Hanlon Park into an attractive and versatile public space to support the growing Stones Corner Precinct.|

-Download the concept plan in your preferred format:
+Download the concept plan for the nature-themed play area in your preferred format:

-Downloading the latest newsletter in your preferred format:
+Download the final concept plan in your preferred format:

 About the project

-Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised as a priority precinct of the Norman Creek 2012-31 Master Plan.
+Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised by removing the concrete drain and returning Norman Creek to a natural waterway through the park.

 The park will be transformed into an attractive and versatile public space that supports the growing Stones Corner Precinct – creating a vibrant urban oasis with more to see and do.